a white background with a few lines on it

 2. Is your website optimised for usability?

-• Call to action (CTA): Are your CTAs clear and compelling?
-Too many distractions or confusing layouts can dilute the effectiveness of your CTAs.
+• Effective Calls to Action (CTAs): Are your CTAs clear and compelling?
+A confusing layout or too many distractions can dilute the effectiveness of your CTAs.
+Make sure they’re prominent and action-oriented.

 3. Website speed: Because every second counts

-• Optimise images: Large image files are often the main culprit for slow loading speeds.
+• Optimise Images: Large image files are a major contributor to slow loading speeds.
 Use image compression tools to reduce file sizes without sacrificing quality.

-• Clean code: Messy HTML, CSS, or JavaScript code can slow down your site.
-A well-organized site will run faster, improving both user experience and SEO.
+• Clean Up Code: Messy HTML, CSS, or JavaScript code can slow down your site.
+A streamlined, well-organized site improves both user experience and SEO.

 A speedometer with a red arrow pointing to the number 240